 Almost anybody going through family law litigation, like a divorce or custody case, wants a quick resolution.
 In seeking this quick resolution, they want an amicable result.
 They want to spend the least amount of attorneys’ fees as possible.
-They want a result that is fair.
-And they want to move be able to move on with their life.
+They want a fair result.
+And they want to relocate and be able to move on with their life.

 This is easy to understand and a worthy goal.
 The hardship of enduring contested litigation is not easy.
 It is not easy from an emotional standpoint.
 It is also not easy from a financial standpoint.
 Why would anybody want to prolong it?